albert597/TRAILMAP/README-EXTENDED.md

 ##### Hardware requirements:
 * While the network portion of TrailMap operates on your 3D volume in chunks and has minimal hardware requirements, visualizations benefit from having sufficient RAM to hold the whole sample volume at once.
 Depending on your brain file size, TrailMap will take 8-16GB of RAM.
 Opening a 16-bit volume covering a half-brain (as seen in the publication) requires ~24 GB.
 In practice, 64GB is sufficient, but 128GB+ provides greater flexibility when opening multiple volumes at once.

 * A Nvidia GPU with CUDA support.
 The network presented here was trained with a 1080Ti with 11GB GDDR5X Memory.

-Up to date drivers can be found with installation instructions at https://www.nvidia.com/Download/index.aspx
+* You need to also install Nvidia Driver 390, CUDA 9.0, and CUDNN 7.0 for tensorflow to use your GPU.
+[Guide on installation for CUDA and CUDNN](https://towardsdatascience.com/tensorflow-gpu-installation-made-easy-use-conda-instead-of-pip-52e5249374bc)

 ##### Software requirements:
 * Python 3.6